 Photos & videos

-60 minute counselling sessions (including those that incorporate my therapy dogs) cost £40-00.
+60 minute counselling sessions (which may incorporate my therapy dogs) are £40-00.

-90 minute equine-assisted therapy sessions cost £75-00. although reduced rates can be provided for a block booking of 6 sessions or more.
+90 minute equine-assisted therapy sessions cost £75-00. although concessionary rates can be provided for a block booking of 6 sessions or more.

-I am happy to provide a short introductory session to animal-assisted therapy without charge to ensure that you are comfortable about working with my dogs or horses.
+I am happy to provide an initial free session to prospective clients as a short introduction to my therapy, to ensure that you are comfortable about working with me, my dogs or my horses.

 Maps & Directions